 Overall, Africa is a magnificent place for travel, adventure, and cultural exposure, especially for families with kids who love amazing wildlife, unique culture, otherworldly nature, and of course, diverse societies.
 But a trip to Madagascar can be tough if not well-planned.
-The extreme temperature can be irritating however with the right protection and proper travel planning, Madagascar will be a great trip for most families.
+The extreme hot temperature can be uncomfortable however with the right protection and proper travel planning, Madagascar will be a great trip for most families.

-So, visiting Madagascar with kids is without a doubt, a tough feat for families with very young children.
+So, visiting Madagascar with kids is, without a doubt, a tough feat for families with very young children.
 Yet, for seasoned travelers, whose kids are already old enough to appreciate the beauty of nature and the fascinating stories of culture or history, then a trip to Madagascar is a bucket-list adventure.
 Even the name, Madagascar, sounds so exotic!

 In this article, we’ll go through the list of things to see, places to visit, and adventure to indulge in when you travel to Madagascar with kids.